stakater-archive/draft-pack/packs/maven/README.md

 - Jenkinsfile: Sample Jenkinsfile that build the app and creates an image of the application.

+## Changes when using this Draft Pack

-Some values in the files would need to be changed when using this draft.
+Some values in the files would need to be changed with their actual values when using this draft.
+All such values start with `REPLACE_ME`.

-- manifests/deployment.yaml : change the app name, app version, image and container names
-- manifests/service.yaml : change the service name